Striptease: 1960s–1970s

 In 1960, the film Beat Girl cast Christopher Lee as a sleazy Soho strip club owner who gets stabbed to death by a stripper.
 Gypsy (1962), features Natalie Wood as the famous burlesque queen Gypsy Rose Lee in her memorable rendition of "Let Me Entertain You".
 It was re-made for TV in 1993 Starring Bette Midler as Mama Rose and Cynthia Gibb as Gypsy Rose Lee.
 The Stripper (1963) featured Gypsy Rose Lee, herself, giving a trademark performance in the title role.
 A documentary film, Dawn in Piccadilly, was produced in 1962 at the Windmill Theatre.
 In 1964, We Never Closed (British Movietone) depicted the last night of the Windmill Theatre.
 In 1965, the feature film Viva Maria! starred Brigitte Bardot and Jeanne Moreau as two girls who perform a striptease act and get involved in revolutionary politics in South America.

 Also produced in 1965 was Carousella, a documentary about Soho striptease artistes, directed by John Irvin.
 Another documentary film, which looked at the unglamorous side of striptease, is the 1966 film called,"Strip", filmed at the Phoenix Club in Soho.

 Secrets of a Windmill Girl (1966) featured Pauline Collins and April Wilding and was directed by Arnold L. Miller.
 The film has some fan dancing scenes danced by an ex-Windmill Theatre artiste.
 The Night They Raided Minsky's (1968) gives a possibly legendary account of the birth of striptease at Minsky's Burlesque theatre in New York.
 In 1968, the sci-fi film Barbarella depicted Jane Fonda stripping in zero-gravity conditions whilst wearing her spacesuit.
 Marlowe (1969) stars Rita Moreno playing a stripper, in the finale of the movie simultaneously delivering dialogue with the title character and performing a vigorous dance on stage.
 The Beatles movie Magical Mystery Tour has a scene where all the men on the tour bus go to a gentleman's club and watch a woman strip on stage.

+In an attempt to shed her wholesome image, Julie Andrews played an English music star and secret German spy in Darling Lili (1970).
+Her character witnesses a French burlesque dancer perform a striptease and in turn performs her own striptease to an innocent and demure song during her music hall performance.
 Ichijo's Wet Lust (1972), Japanese director Tatsumi Kumashiro's award-winning Roman porno film featured the country's most famous stripper, Sayuri Ichijō, starring as herself.
 A British film production of 1976 is the film Get 'Em Off, produced by Harold Baim.
 Alain Bernardin the owner of the Crazy Horse in Paris directed the film,"Crazy Horse de Paris" [1977].
 Paul Raymond's Erotica (1981) stars Brigitte Lahaie and Diana Cochran and was directed by Brian Smedley-Aston.
 The Dance routines were filmed at the Raymond Revuebar Theatre.